 This part of the book doesn’t provide an in-depth description of each of the patterns.
-It merely provides a brief overview of what each design pattern does and how it can solve a specific type of a problem.
+It merely provides a brief overview of what each design pattern does and how it can solve a specific type of problem.

-This part of the book has been structured in such a way to ensure that those developers who aren’t yet familiar with design patterns can easily look them up and be able to quickly find the most suitable design pattern for a specific type of problem they are facing.
+This part of the book has been structured in such a way as to ensure that those developers who aren’t yet familiar with design patterns can easily look them up and be able to quickly find the most suitable design pattern for a specific type of problem they are facing.

 Part 3: Design patterns demonstrated in C#